JasperCheung/proj1-turtlez/README.md

 ## Features:
 -	Forks and executes commands!
 -	Parses multiple commands on one line through semicolons (;).
--	Stdin & stdout redirection allowed through < and >
+-	Stdin & stdout redirection allowed through < and >.
 -	Piping (|) works!

 ## Attempted:
--         Feature to allow for multiple pipes and/or redirections in one command
+-	Feature to allow for multiple pipes and/or redirections in one command.

 ## Bugs:
 -	Tokens in echo cannot contain semicolons when piped.
 This is due to the method in which parsing is implemented. e.g. this will not work -> $ echo "ls; pwd; exit" | ./target
--         Stdout redirection may occasionally add bash prompts as part of the output ("<shell>")
+-	Stdout redirection may occasionally add bash prompts as part of the output ("<shell>").

 ## Files & Function Headers:

 ### parse.c
-Handles all line parsing fucntions
+Handles all line parsing functions.

 ```
 /*======== char **parse_input() =========